Many people suffer from lower back pain when bending forward without knowing why.

-At first, it will feel very weird standing like this.
-This is because your joints contain little sensors to monitor the angle of the joint.
-Your body has a normal angle for each joint.
-This is known as the normal position.
+At first, it will feel peculiar standing like this.
+That is because your joints contain small sensors to monitor the angle of the joint.
+Your body has a standard angle for each joint.
+It is known as the normal position.

 So when you change your position, this feels weird.
 But when you train this every day, your body will consider this new position as the normal position.
-This is when it doesn’t feel weird anymore.
+That is when it doesn’t feel strange anymore.

-You will also notice that at first you will get muscle soreness in your upper leg muscles and your lower back.
-This happens because you’ve got muscles working that haven’t worked for a long time.
+You will also notice that you will get muscle soreness in your upper leg muscles and your lower back at first.
+It happens because you’ve got muscles working that haven’t worked for a long time.

-So additionally where going to train these muscles in your back as well.
+So additionally, we’re going to train these muscles in your back as well.

-Lower back pain exercise 3: Training your multifidus muscle
+Lower back pain when bending exercise 3: Training your multifidus muscle

 The third exercise is designed to increase the endurance and reaction time of your multifidus muscle.

-As I told you before, these muscles are very important in preventing back pain and throwing out your back.
-They’ll keep your back stable when bending forward so noting happens.
+These muscles are essential in preventing back pain and throwing out your back, as I told you before.
+They’ll keep your back stable when bending forward, so nothing happens.

-But when you have poor posture or keep your back extended these muscles become lazy and weak.
-This way to react to late or get sore very quickly when you’re standing or moving.
+But when you have poor posture or keep your back extended, these muscles become lazy and weak.
+That’s why they react too late or get sore very quickly when you’re standing or moving.